Herzlich Willkommen! Welcome!

 Students may also design their own major in German Studies with assistance from the German Language Program Coordinator, Dr. Walter Tschacher.

 The performing arts students who are enrolled in our classes help promote German culture by regularly performing recitals and German operas.
 We also have events on campus that connect students with the German business community, such as the spring 2014 program “Culture and Industry: A German Perspective” sponsored by Bosch Siemens Home Appliances B/S/H in Irvine.
-In 2013 the German program and the German Consulate General of Los Angeles advocated for the successful nomination of Gail S. Halvorsen, the famous Berlin Candy Bomber, for an honorary doctorate at Chapman.
-We also offer an annual trip to Munich during interterm in January, which gives our students the opportunity to experience the German language and culture first hand.
+The German program and the German Consulate General of Los Angeles advocated for the successful nomination of Gail S. Halvorsen, the famous Berlin Candy Bomber, for an honorary doctorate at Chapman.
+Students recently attended a German film at the Newport Beach film festival.
+We also frequently offer an interterm trip to Munich in January, which gives our students the opportunity to experience the German language and culture first hand.